-Performance outcomes Acceptable outcomes Applicant response (c) retains existing vegetation and incorporates new landscaping to enhance existing vegetation and visually soften built form elements; AO1.4 Where development on land steeper than 1 in 6 (16.6%) cannot be avoided: (a) development follows the natural; contours of the R1.1 Not Applicable The site is not located within a High landscape value area. (d) incorporates development of a scale, design, height, position on site, construction materials and external finishes that are compatible with the landscape values of the locality; site; buildings are split level or suspended floor construction, or a combination of the two; lightweight materials are used to areas with suspended floors. values and excessive changes to the natural landform as a result of the location, position on site, scale, design, extent and alignment of earthworks, roads, driveways, retaining Note - Examples of suitable lightweight materials include timber or fibre cement boards or sheeting for walls and factory treated metal sheeting for walls and roofs.
-D4 5 Not Applicable walls and other on-ground or in-ground infrastructure; (f) avoids detrimental impacts on landscape values and views as a result of the location, position on site, scale, design and alignment AO1.5 The external features, walls and roofs of buildings and structures have a subdued and non-reflective palette.
-Note - Examples of suitable colours include shades of green, olive R1.5 Not Applicable The site is not located within a High landscape value area. of telecommunications facilities, electricity towers, poles and lines and other tall infrastructure; green, blue green, green, green blue, indigo, brown, blue grey, and green yellow. (g) extractive industry operations are avoided.
-Note - A visual impact assessment is undertaken in accordance AO1.6 No clearing of native vegetation occurs on land with a slope greater than 1 in 6 (16.5%).
-R1.1 Not Applicable The site is not located within a High landscape value area. with Planning scheme policy SC6.6 - Landscape values in order to satisfy performance outcomes.
-AO1.7 Where for accommodation activities or reconfiguration of a lot in a High landscape value area, development demonstrates that the height, design, scale, positioning on-site, proposed construction materials and external finishes are compatible with the landscape values.
+Performance outcomes Acceptable outcomes Applicant response (c) retains existing vegetation and incorporates new landscaping to enhance existing vegetation and visually soften built form elements; AO1.4 Where development on land steeper than 1 in 6 (16.6%) cannot be avoided: (a) development follows the natural; contours of the R1.1 Not Applicable The site is not located within a High landscape value area. (d) incorporates development of a scale, design height, position on site, construction materials and external finishes that are compatible with the landscape values of the locality; (e) avoids detrimental impacts on landscape values and excessive changes to the natura landform as a result of the location, position on site, scale, design, extent and alignment of earthworks, roads, driveways, retaining Note - Examples of suitable lightweight materials include timber or fibre cement boards or sheeting for walls and factory treated metal sheeting for walls and roofs.
+D4 5 Not Applicable walls and other on-ground or in-ground infrastructure; (f) avoids detrimental impacts on landscape values and views as a result of the location, position on site, scale, design and alignment of telecommunications facilities, electricity green, blue green, grey green, green blue, indigo, brown, blue grey, R1.5 Not Applicable The site is not located within a High landscape value area. towers, poles and lines and other tall infrastructure; (g) extractive industry operations are avoided. and green yellow.
+AO1.6 R1.1 Not Applicable Note - A visual impact assessment is undertaken in accordance with Planning scheme policy SC6.6 - Landscape values in orde to satisfy performance outcomes.
+No clearing of native vegetation occurs on land with a slope greater than 1 in 6 (16.5%).
+AO1.7 The site is not located within a High landscape value area.
+Where for accommodation activities or reconfiguration of a lot in a High landscape value area, development demonstrates that the height, design, scale, positioning on-site, proposed construction materials and external finishes are compatible with the landscape values.
 Note - A visual impact assessment undertaken in accordance with Planning scheme policy SC6.6 - Landscape values may be required.
 R1.7 Not Applicable The site is not located within a High landscape value area.